Weight loss is directly related to the number of calories that goes in and out of your body.

 This is where your question of "how many calories are in a pound of body fat" comes in.

-But before we get right to the answer, it’s important we debunk the popular myth on the "body fat".
+But before we get right to the answer, it’s important to understand what "body fat" is.

-Surprisingly or not, “body fat” is a commonly misunderstood word.
+It's important to define this term since “body fat” is often a misunderstood word.

 Body fat is too often thought of as pure fat when it’s not.